 The survey work uncovered more biologically significant sites, and more species of plants and animals, than anyone expected.
-The highlights were discoveries of sites of statewide biological significance that were not previously known to be significant at all.
-There have also been discoveries of many plant species not previously recorded in the municipality (or within tens of kilometres, in some cases).
+The highlights were discoveries of sites of state-wide biological significance that were not previously known to be significant at all.
+There have also been discoveries of many plant species not previously recorded in the municipality (or within hundreds of kilometres, in some cases).

 The sites' biological significance has been assessed using the Department of Sustainability & Environment's standard, objective criteria.
-The sixty-two most significant sites rank at the State level (with one exception at National level), and occur on both public and private land.
+The seventy-seven most significant sites rank at the State level (with one exception at National level), and occur on both public and private land.
 To find so many sites of State significance was quite unexpected.

-The most common reason for sites to qualify for State significance is the presence of a vegetation type (or Ecological Vegetation Class) that is officially listed as regionally or nationally endangered, particularly Valley Heathy Forest and Swampy Woodland.
+The most common reason for sites to qualify for State significance is the presence of a vegetation type (or Ecological Vegetation Class) that is officially listed as endangered, particularly Valley Heathy Forest and Swampy Woodland.
 Most occurrences of native vegetation in Knox include an endangered or vulnerable Ecological Vegetation Class.

-The study compiled a database of almost 27,000 records that show where each plant species is found in Knox, and how abundant they are at each site.
-The records include 459 indigenous species (not including subspecies, varieties, hybrids and so on), of which twenty-seven can be presumed to be extinct in Knox.
+The study compiled a database of over 35,000 new records that show where each plant species is found in Knox, and how abundant they are at each site.
+These records have been melded with over 8,000 others from the Victorian Department of Sustainability & Environment.
+Altogether, these records include 472 indigenous species of fern and flowering plant (not including subspecies, varieties, hybrids and so on).
+Of these, twenty-seven can be confidently presumed to be long extinct in Knox and many others are suspected of having become extinct in Knox in the past decade, mainly due to drought and quarrying.

-Analysis of the database shows that the indigenous flora of Knox are not well conserved:
+Analysis of the database shows that the indigenous flora of Knox is not well conserved: